 When Staff Sgt.
 Johnnie Stevens attempted to catch a bus home to New Jersey from Georgia’s Fort Benning, the bus driver refused to let him board.
 Jackie Robinson, whose charges for refusing to give up his seat on the military bus were eventually dropped, later noted that men of the 761st had died fighting for a country where they didn’t have equal rights.

-In 1997 President Bill Clinton presented the Medal of Honor to one surviving veteran of the 761st, Vernon Baker, and to the families of six men who had passed away.
-“No African-American who deserved the Medal of Honor for his service in World War II received it,” Clinton noted.
+In 1997, President Bill Clinton posthumously presented the Medal of Honor to seven men who had served in the battalion.
+“No African American who deserved the Medal of Honor for his service in World War II received it,” Clinton noted.